But that’s not what he finds when he looks outside.

 “Sure.
 We had a huge Chinese dinner last night and ice cream after, so we don’t need a huge breakfast.”

 “Okay, let’s do that.”
-I got the blueberries out of the refrigerator, poured about half the package into a sieve, and then rinsed them under running water.
+I got the blueberries out of the refrigerator, poured about half the package into a sieve, and then rinsed them under cold running water.
 Adam set the table and got the boxes of cereal out of the cupboard.
 While the blueberries drained, I got the bagels and cut each into two halves.
 Adam got the butter and peanut butter out of the refrigerator.
 He winked at me, then said, “I’ll get the milk out when the lover boys are here.”